-5.5 Decommissioning of structural controls
+5.6 Decommissioning of structural controls

-The removal of any erosion or sediment control measure shall only occur after the area serviced by the measures has been stabilised, or certification to remove has been granted by the Manager, TRC Environmental Regulation.
+The removal of any erosion or sediment control measure shall only occur after the area serviced by the measures has been stabilised as determined by the Environmental Manager, unless the Chief Executive, TRC Environmental Regulation has been notified.
 The process for decommissioning structural erosion and sediment control measures shall be set out in the relevant SCWMPs.